BatuTH/Swap-Characters-Between-Seasons/README.md

 **Anichore**

-The files you have to rename: | The files you don't have to rename
+The files you have to rename: | The files you don't have to rename but need to copy and paste
 ------------ | -------------
 eyes_(direction) **FOR S1-S2**
 sk54_idle **FOR S1-S2**